|Format for Publication|

 Please avoid using math equations of Word whenever possible, because in full text xml/html version, math equations are replaced by images, which does not look good in the normal flow of text.

 References should be numbered consecutively starting from 1, and should be cited in the manuscript by numbers, e.g. [1,2,3], (not cited by author and date).
 One article per reference only (not 1a, 1b, 1c).
 Please avoid putting personal communications, unpublished observations, conference abstracts or conference papers in references.
 Do not format references as footnotes.
+Please use plain text in references, no image or math equation.
 A reference style for EndNote may be found here.

 Please note the number of references must not exceed 200 for any article.